 The grading scale is as follows.
 There will be no change in the grading scale or in the number of points.
-We will not grade on a curve, drop a grade, or round up.
+We will not grade on a curve or drop a grade.

-% total Grade Points Available: 201Total Points 94.0 - 100 A Intro to Data Analysis 5 po 90.0 - 93.9 A- Intro Accuracy Homework 5 point 87.0 - 89.9 B+ Labs: 8 lab @ 10 pts/lab80 points 84.0 - 86.9 В Graph and Homework for Lab #2 10 points 80.0 - 83.9 B- Online Discussion and Quiz for Lab #3 5 points 77.0 - 79.9 C+ Lab #4 Homework 5 points 74.0 - 76.9 С Online Discussion and Quiz for Lab #5 5 point 70.0 - 73.9 C- Lab #6 Homework 5 poin 65.0 - 69.9 D+ Lab #7 Homework 5 points 60.0 - 64.9 D Graph and Homework for Lab #8 10 point 0-59.9 F Practical Quiz #1 20 points Practical Quiz #2 25 points Online Pre-Lab Quizzes 14 points Safety 5 points Check Out (must have complete folder) 2 points
+% total Grade Points Available: 201 Total Points 94.0 - 100 А Intro to Data Analysis 5 points 90.0 - 93.9 A- Intro Accuracy Homework (BB) 5 points 87.0 - 89.9 B+ Labs: 8 lab @10 pts/lab 80 points 84.0 - 86.9 В Graph and Acc & Prec Hwk (BB) for Lab #2 10 points 80.0 - 83.9 B- Mass Rel Disc (BB) & Quiz (BB) for Lab #3 5 points 77.0 - 79.9 C+ Vitamin C Hwk (BB) for Lab #4 5 points 74.0 - 76.9 С Holmes Disc & Quiz (BB) for Lab #5 5 points 70.0 - 73.9 C- Zinc lodide Hwk (lab manual)for Lab #6 5 points 65.0 - 69.9 D+ Energy Hwk (lab manual)for Lab #7 5 points 60.0 - 64.9 D Aspirin Lab Hwk (BB) Graph (lab manual) for Lab #8 10 points 0-59.9 F Practical Quiz #1 20 points Practical Quiz #2 25 points Pre-Lab Quizzes (BB) 14 points Safety 5 points Check Out (must have complete folder) 2 points

 Your written work, as well as TA observations will serve as the basis for earning points and informing me of your progress.
-Written work will be graded with an emphasis on correct use of significant digits, consistency of results (do data and observations match conclusions), appropriateness and correctness of analysis, and thoroughness in responses.
-(Although efforts are made to ensure that all TAs use the same grading scale, on rare occasions, I find it necessary to scale a lab section's averages to adjust for differences between TA's grading.
+Written work will be graded with an emphasis on correct use of significant digits, consistency of results (do data and observations match conclusions?), appropriateness and correctness of analysis, and thoroughness in responses. .
+(Although efforts are made to ensure that all TAs use the same grading scale, on rare occasions, it could be necessary to scale a lab section's averages to adjust for differences between TA's grading.
+When this is necessary, the average lab score mean is adjusted to the average quiz mean.)

-A one point penalty will be assessed for any written work which is not done in non-erasable pen, or if white out is used.
-Assignments may not be submitted by email.
+A one point penalty will be assessed for any written work, including homework, which is not done in non-erasable pen, or if white out is used.
+Homework may not be submitted via email.

 Two practical lab quizzes covering basic skills and comprehension will be given.
 In part, a laboratory practical quiz requires a student to demonstrate knowledge and skills by performing tasks in the laboratory.
 In this way, a student's ability to use equipment properly and demonstrate correct technique can be evaluated.
 A practical lab quiz will also cover basic understanding of the fundamental models of chemistry illustrated in the laboratory experiments.
-Questions of this kind will ask you to analyze data similar to laboratory experiments youperformed.
-Questions may combine elements of different labs.
-You may use your own graded data sheets, lab manual, syllabus, pre-lab lectures, and tutorials from Chem 111 on the practical quizzes.
+Questions of this kind will ask you to analyze data similar to laboratory experiments you performed.
+You may use your own graded data sheets, lab manual, syllabus, pre-lab lectures and tutorials from Chem 111 on the practical quizzes.